 Primary Runway Instrument Approach Type - Weather can limit the operations of an airport if it does not have an instrument approach procedure to guide aircraft to the runway ends.
-Instrument approaches are grouped into three categories - precision, approaches with vertical guidance, and lateral guidance.
+Instrument approaches are grouped into three categories - precision, approaches with vertical guidance, and nonprecision, with each category providing different levels of utility for the airport.
+Precision approaches are the most stringent and demanding, providing extremely precise lateral and vertical guidance.
+Precision approaches can, in general, make an airport available during the most limiting weather conditions.
+Approaches with vertical guidance are a step down from precision approaches in terms of guidance and utility.
+Nonprecision approaches offer only lateral guidance.
 Airports without an instrument approach procedure are referred to as visual, meaning these airports can only be used during fair weather when visibility is above certain minimums.
 The scores were based upon Table 4-11.